Letters from Harold Edward 'Pompey' Elliott to his family, January 1918 - May 1918 - Part 8

 fish who ate meat from a boys hand

-& about the surprise [[vent]] she paid
+& about the surprise visit she paid

-you and the lad.
-And about the.
+you and the Lad.
+And about the

 Mc Lennon's having tea with her